-Why should I check my cat's teeth?
+Why should I check for cat dental problems?

 Often people are amazed at the condition of their cat’s teeth when they visit their vet because their cat has gone off its food.
-This is because when cats are eating we assume that all is well and we don’t always take the time to check their dental health.
+This is because when cats are eating we assume that all is well and we don’t always take the time to check cat dental health.

 You should take great care when checking your cat’s teeth.
 Never stick your finger inside your pets’ mouth if you are not clear what you are doing.
 Don’t assume that because they like you they won’t accidentally close their teeth on your fingers!
 It is important that your cat is as relaxed as possible during this examination as they are much more likely to be cooperative and reduce the chance of accidental nips.

 It is possible to examine your cat’s mouth well enough to identify possible problems without having them “open wide”.

 If you regularly brush your cat’s teeth then you are already onto a winner as you can have a look while doing this daily task.

 If you don’t brush your cat’s teeth (it’s worth considering starting) then there are two ways of getting a good look at their teeth and gums:

 - While they are sat quietly, gently lift the flaps of their gums and have a quiet look at the teeth you can see there – pay attention to the colour of the gums, any developing ‘lumps’, signs of broken/chipped teeth and areas that seem/look painful.
 Once you’ve had a look at one side then look at the other.
 Although you won’t be able to see the whole mouth you will get a good overall picture.
 Sometimes you can do this easier if you have a cat that enjoys pushing against you when you stroke them then you can try cupping your hands against their face and as they push against you, it can make them ‘smile’.